(All fields required)

 This is a substudy to the larger “Behavioral and Nutrition Treatment to Help Preschoolers with CF Grow” clinical trial.
-A subset of preschoolers in Cincinnati and Columbus will have an HRCT of their lungs conducted at the baseline and 12-month follow-up assessments (18 months in total).
-These data will allow for a determination of the child’s lung disease status at the initiation of the clinical trial and a determination of the child’s lung disease progression (i.e., change in HRCT scores) over the 18-month period from pretreatment to follow-up.
+A subset of preschoolers in Cincinnati and Columbus had an HRCT of their lungs conducted at the baseline and 12-month follow-up assessments (18 months in total).
+The data will allow for a determination of the child’s lung disease status at the initiation of the clinical trial and a determination of the child’s lung disease progression (i.e., change in HRCT scores) over the 18-month period from pretreatment to follow-up.
 The long-range goal is to follow this cohort of children over time to track the impact of early and effective nutritional treatment on the CF disease process during childhood and adolescence.
 A rigorous assessment of lung disease status during this clinical trial is necessary for success in meeting this goal.

 Funded by:Cystic Fibrosis Foundation

 This study focuses on the effectiveness of a treatment booster study designed to assist families in maintaining and / or re-establishing positive changes in energy intake and growth.
-The booster sessions are designed to address the unique developmental regimen management, behavioral, and nutritional needs for each family.
+The booster sessions were designed to address the unique developmental regimen management, behavioral, and nutritional needs for each family.
 We are obtaining growth and energy intake data at regular intervals through adolescence to better understand the long-term impact on growth of receiving a behavioral and nutrition treatment as toddlers along with booster treatment sessions more than four years later.

 Funded by:National Institutes of Health − National Institute of Diabetes and Digestive and Kidney Diseases, K24 DK059973.

 Two manuscripts are currently in preparation.
 The first describes four-year post-treatment energy intake and growth outcomes for a cohort of toddlers with CF whose parents participated in an eight-week behavior-nutrition treatment.